 - YOUR ONLINE FOOTPRINT

+The same apply to your personal footprint.
 Google yourself.
 Find out what information is “out there”.
 If it’s information that you don’t want people to see, the very first step is to clean up your online footprint.
 Zdnet wrote an excellent detailed step by step guide on how to reduce your digital footprint online.
 The aim is not to completely remove your online presence off the face of this earth.
 The aim of this exercise is to remove the information that is no longer congruent with who you are today and the personal brand you wish to project.
 Bear in mind, this is another one of those projects that can take a little while to do!
-I have STILL not been able to clean up my Bed & Breakfast business information completely – and that was 6 years ago!
+As I said before, I have STILL not been able to clean up my Bed & Breakfast business information completely – and that was 8 years ago!

 - CLAIM YOUR PLATFORM